MFI Foundation: MFI Technological Institute

-Established in 1983, the MFI Technological Institute (formerly Meralco Foundation Institute) was established to help meet the industry demand for middle-level technical manpower.
-It has three main programs: the Industrial Technician Program (ITP) which targets the youth, the DTS or Dual Training System and the Technical Training and Testing Program (now MFI Training) which targets skilled workers, engineers, and other professionals.
+Founded in 1983, the MFI Technological Institute (formerly Meralco Foundation Institute) was created to address the industry's need for middle-level technical expertise.
+The institute offers three primary programs: the Industrial Technician Program (ITP) designed for youth, the Dual Training System (DTS), and the Technical Training and Testing Program, now known as MFI Training, catering to skilled workers, engineers, and other professionals.

-In the beginning, ITP was a full scholarship program, but in recent years the program has expanded to include paying students as well.
+Initially, the ITP exclusively offered full scholarships; however, in recent years, the program has broadened its scope to include fee-paying students as well.

 As a partner institution of the Technical Education and Skills Development Authority (TESDA), MFI-TI has conducted teacher-training programs for Saudi nationals.
 As a Model Center of Excellence in the Philippines, the institute has conducted training programs for ASEAN teachers through the sponsorship of the Association for Overseas Technical Scholarship (AOTS).

 MFI Farm Business Institute

-As a member of the MFI Farm Business Institute (MFI-FBI), I am pleased to inform you that the institute was established in 2008 with the purpose of empowering farmers to become agribusiness entrepreneurs and serving as a catalyst for the development of the rural countryside.
-The Bachelor of Science in Entrepreneurial Management (BSEM) major in Farm Business was offered for the first time in MFI-FBI in 2009 through a partnership with the University of Rizal System (URS) and the Management Association of the Philippines (MAP).
+As part of the MFI Farm Business Institute (MFI-FBI), I'm excited to share that the institute was founded in 2008.
+Its primary aim is to empower farmers, enabling them to transition into agribusiness entrepreneurs and fostering rural area growth.
+The Bachelor of Science in Entrepreneurial Management (BSEM) with a focus on Farm Business was introduced at MFI-FBI in 2009, established through a collaboration between the University of Rizal System (URS) and the Management Association of the Philippines (MAP).

 Tribong MFI

-A tripartite venture, Tribong MFI events first began in 2000 with the support of local government units (LGUs) and volunteer doctors and dentists from the private and public sectors.
-A number of medical missions are conducted periodically in Metro Manila and neighboring provinces as part of the organization's medical missions program.
+Tribong MFI, a tripartite initiative, commenced its events in 2000 with the backing of local government units (LGUs) and volunteer doctors and dentists from both private and public sectors.
+The organization conducts regular medical missions in Metro Manila and nearby provinces as part of its program.